OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

     Release Version - 0.0.i
     Deploy this release after it is created?
 Check

 Click SAVE, go back to the job dashboard and click build now.
-This wil trigger the build of the package and trigger the post-build release and deploy steps in Octopus Deploy.
+This will trigger the build of the package and trigger the post-build release and deploy steps in Octopus Deploy.

 In this blog post, you have set up and used a Jenkins VM to build and push a package to Octopus Deploy.
 This package was used to deploy a Web application to an Azure Web App.
 You have seen how Jenkins integrates with Octopus Deploy to manage releases and deployments automatically.